econron/gorakuprofiler/README.md

 # gorakuprofiler

-I want a SIMPLE USE tool.
+I want a simple-to-use tool.

-I don't want to think or remenber "HOW TO USE".
+I don't want to have to think about or remember how to use it.

-I JUST WANT TO PROFILE EASILY.
+I just want to be able to profile easily.

 # INSTALL